oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 # Binary Numbers

-Binary numbers come up a lot in dependently-typed programming languages: they offer an alternative representation of ℕ that's tolerably efficient (depending on who's doing the tolerating).
+Binary numbers come up a lot in dependently-typed programming languages: they offer an alternative representation of ℕ that's tolerably efficient (well, depending on who's doing the tolerating).
 In contrast to the Peano numbers, though, there are a huge number of ways to implement them.